MicrosoftDocs/visualstudio-docs/docs/debugger/dotnet-hot-reload.md

 ## Application support

-The following table shows which application types support .NET Hot Reload with the debugger attached (F5) and without the debugger attached (Ctrl+F5), and whether .NET 6 is required for minimum support (F5).
+The following table shows which application types support .NET Hot Reload with the debugger attached (F5) and without the debugger attached (Ctrl+F5), and whether .NET 6 is required for minimum support (that is, F5).
 Also shown is the minimum version of Visual Studio that supports the feature.

 |Application type|.NET 6 required (F5)|F5|Ctrl+F5|
 |-|-|-|-|